 David Glick-Stal works actively with office users in urban Ottawa to help them navigate the office leasing process.
 He works at CBRE, the world’s largest commercial real estate services and investment firm.
 David holds a Bachelor of Arts in Political Science from the University of Victoria and a Masters of Business Administration from Telfer, University of Ottawa.

 Fun Fact: David loves food and cooking.

-In addition to his work with the GenNext Advisory Cabinet, he currently serves on the Jewish Community Centre of Ottawa’s Board of Directors, United Way Ottawa’s Community Impact Cabinet, and the Ottawa Regional Cancer Foundation’s Champions Cabinet.
+In addition to his work with the GenNext Advisory Cabinet, he currently serves on the Jewish Community Centre of Ottawa’s Board of Directors, United Way East Ontario’s Community Impact Cabinet, and the Ottawa Regional Cancer Foundation’s Champions Cabinet.

 Naomi Haile is an offshore compliance professional, with a background in finance, and deep love for international business.
 Naomi believes that we are multifaceted and must explore how we can use our gifts to bring value to others and the world.

 Fun Fact: In 2017, Naomi started The Power of WHY podcast for people who believe that fulfillment begins with self-awareness.
 She interviews female business leaders, entrepreneurs, and artists who are living out their why.

 Naomi is involved in communities that embrace inclusion.
 She is currently building Find Your Tribe – a community for women of colour and allies in Ottawa with her co-founder.

 Since moving to Ottawa in September 2016, Alex has been working as an Environmental Consultant at Golder, a multi-national engineering consulting firm.
 Alex attended Queen’s University for Geological Engineering, earning a degree that lends itself to his love of the outdoors.